mattravenhall/mattravenhall.github.io/_posts/2016-11-29-Impact-SP-Malawi.md

 ---
 layout: post
-title: "Research: Characterising the Impact of SP in Malawi"
+title: "Characterising the Impact of SP in Malawi"
+tag: research
 date: 2016-11-29
 ---